oroinc/documentation/user_guide/channel_guide.rst

   meaningful."
    "**Channel Type**", "A drop-down, where you can choose a Channel Type more suitable for the channel  created.

+  Channel types define the set of rules and setting applied to the channel.
+There is a proven practice of extending the OroCRM with new channel types to meet specific business needs.
-  The following types are available in OroCRM 1.4 out of the box:
+  The following types are available in the current version out of the box:

   - *B2B*: dedicated for managing B2B customer relations

-  - *Web*: sharpened for :term:`Magento` stores
+  - *Magento*: sharpened for :term:`Magento` stores

   - *Custom*: any other channels, subject to specific business needs and goals"